openedx/edx-documentation/en_us/install_operations/source/configuration/theming/activate_theme.rst

 as well.
 It is up to you where to install the theme on the server, but a good default location is ``/edx/app/themes/my-theme``.

-There are three core variables that must be updated to enable  enable a comprehensive theme:
+There are three core variables that must be updated to enable a comprehensive theme:

-- ``ENABLE_COMPREHENSIVE_THEMING`` - a boolean value that enables the
+- ``ENABLE_COMPREHENSIVE_THEMING`` - a Boolean value that enables the
   comprehensive theme system.
 - ``COMPREHENSIVE_THEME_DIRS`` - specifies the location(s) of your theme folders.
 - ``DEFAULT_SITE_THEME`` - specifies the name of the default theme.